Periodic points and topological restriction homology: Duality and trace for bicategories

 Let $\sB$ be a bicategory with a shadow functor to $\bT$, and $M$ a right dualizable 1-cell of $\sB$.
 The {\bf trace} of a 2-cell $f\colon Q\odot M\rightarrow M\odot P$ is the morphism in $\bT$ is the composite:

 When $\sB$ comes from a symmetric monoidal category, this is the trace as defined in \cref{sec:smc}.

 As in the symmetric monoidal case, it is helpful to visualize these traces using the string diagram calculus for bicategories from \cite{ps:bicat}.
+(The rigor of this approach is established in the appendix of that paper.
+As in the symmertic monoidal case any string diagram can be translated into a conventional commutative diagram.)
 We represent 0-cells by 2-dimensional regions, 1-cells by strings, and 2-cells by vertices; see \cref{fig:string-bicat}.
 Pasting pictures together corresponds to horizontal (tensoring) and vertical composition of the resulting expressions in the bicategory.

 To extend this visual language to bicategories with shadow, we represent the shadow by closing a planar string diagram into a cylindrical string diagram.
 See \cref{cyl:shadow}.
 See \cref{bitrace} for the string diagram for the bicategorical trace, cf. the earlier string diagram in \cref{fig:smc_trace}.